-Public technology that includes but is not limited to computers, wireless & local area network access, electronic mail (e-mail), Internet access, printing devices and all other forms of instructional, networking and communication tools are provided as a service by SPS to students.
-Use of these technologies is a privilege, not a right.
+Public technology that includes but is not limited to computers, wireless & local area network access, electronic mail (e-mail), Internet access, printing devices, and all other forms of instructional, networking and communication tools are provided as a service by SPS students.
+The use of these technologies is a privilege, not a right.
 Students are expected to observe the following:

-All users are required to be good technology citizens by refraining from activities that annoy others, disrupt the educational experiences of their peers, or can be considered as illegal, immoral and/or unprofessional conduct.
+All users must be good technology citizens by refraining from activities that annoy others, disrupt their peers' educational experiences, or be considered illegal, immoral and/or unprofessional conduct.